junglesta/wherenodoctor/_posts/2016-01-01-03-how-to-examine-a-sick-person.md

 index: true
 bookpage: 29
 ---
+* TOC
+{:toc}

 To find out the needs of a sick person, first you must ask important questions and then examine him carefully.
 You should look for signs and symptoms that help you tell how ill the person is and what kind of sickness he may have.

-Always examine the person where there is good light, preferably in the sunlight — **never** in a dark room.
+Always examine the person where there is good light, preferably in the sunlight ,  **never** in a dark room.

 There are certain basic things to ask and to look for in anyone who is sick.
 These include things the sick person feels or reports (symptoms), as well as things you notice on examining him (signs).
 These signs can be especially important in babies and persons unable to talk.
 In this book the word ‘signs’ is used for both symptoms and signs.